MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/vector-search.md

 ORDER BY VectorDistance(c.contentVector, [1,2,3])
 ```

+>[!IMPORTANT]
+> Always use a `TOP N` clause in the `SELECT` statement of a query.
+Otherwise the vector search will try to return many more results and the query will cost more RUs and have higher latency than necessary.

 ## Current limitations
 Vector indexing and search in Azure Cosmos DB for NoSQL has some limitations.
 - `quantizedFlat` and `diskANN` indexes require at least 1,000 vectors to be indexed to ensure that the quantization is accurate.
 If fewer than 1,000 vectors are indexed, then a full-scan is used instead and RU charges may be higher.
 - Vectors indexed with the `flat` index type can be at most 505 dimensions.
 Vectors indexed with the `quantizedFlat` or `DiskANN` index type can be at most 4,096 dimensions.
-- The`quantizedFlat` utilizes the same quantization method as DiskANN.
+- The `quantizedFlat` index utilizes the same quantization method as DiskANN.
 - The rate of vector insertions should be limited.
 Very large ingestion (in excess of 5M vectors) may require additional index build time.
 - Shared throughput databases are unsupported.
 - At this time, vector indexing and search is not supported on accounts with Analytical Store (and Synapse Link) and Shared Throughput.